Shopify/shopify-cli/README.md

 To start the server.
 The server includes hot reload for CSS & Sections.

-**Note:** Shopify CLI is the recommended and officially supported tool for developing Themes and creating CI/CD workflows.
+**Note:** Shopify CLI is the recommended and officially supported tool for developing themes and creating CI/CD workflows.
 Please refer to the [Theme Kit Migration Guide](https://github.com/Shopify/shopify-cli/blob/main/THEMEKIT_MIGRATION.md) for details.

 ### Contributing